 Lamar: For me, it’s not realistic to do intermittent fasting for a long period of time.

 Lamar: So, I believe you’re better off having a plan that you can stick to for life.
-We all have come into a nutritional plan where we can have our 5 to 6 quality meals throughout the day.
+We all have come with a nutritional plan where we can have our 5 to 6 quality meals throughout the day.
 And we don’t have to suffer due to the starvation period of only eating once every 12 hours.
 To me, that does not put us in a good health situation.
 Now, I know, you know, there’s a lot of publicity behind those typical goals, what I call them those bad diets, but I just really don't support them, I don’t really promote them because I believe, you know, you got to have things that you can have a balance of things you can stick to for life.
 You know, in the same thing for, just want to give you an example, what I mean by that is, people would have to say, “Oh, you know, I’m going to a no-carb diet”.

 Lamar: Yes, I mean, you will definitely get results.
 You would definitely drop, you know, bodyweight pretty quickly on a no-carb diet but you cannot really say you’re never going to take on any carbs your entire life.
-So, it’s better to have a nutritional plan to where you kind of does some form of like a carb cycle, right?
+So, it’s better to have a nutritional plan to where you kind of do some form of a carb cycle, right?
 You know, that you can actually take in quality carbs throughout the day.
 You have days where you have low carbs, days where you have high carbs but there are days where you just don't have any carb.
-To me, for a standard period of time that’s not realistic because what happens is people follow these bad diets and as an example, no-carb diet, and they’ll not eat carbs for, you know, 3 weeks, 4 weeks or a month.
+To me, for a standard period of time that’s not realistic because what happens is people follow these bad diets and as an example, a no-carb diet, and they’ll not eat carbs for, you know, 3 weeks, 4 weeks, or a month.

 Lamar: Eventually, their body is going to hit a wall and then they’ll just go bananas and they go and want to eat all the carbs they see. (laughing) It kind of defeats the purpose.